dondeng/dondeng.github.io/_posts/2015-09-26-Creating-a-Testing-PostgreSQL-Server.md

 ## AWS RDS is really cool but... $$$

-We are huge fans of AWS at Kopo Kopo.
+We are huge fans of AWS at [Kopo Kopo][4].
 We therefore use RDS to run our databases that ship with our Rails application(s).
 RDS offers us a couple of advantages listed below.
 However, when it comes to testing and staging environments, is RDS overkill ?
 I have come to think so.

 {{ more }}